xuorig/graphql-schema_comparator/README.md

 [![Build Status](https://travis-ci.org/xuorig/graphql-schema_comparator.svg?branch=master)](https://travis-ci.org/xuorig/graphql-schema_comparator)

 `GraphQL::SchemaComparator` is a GraphQL Schema comparator.
-What does that mean? `GraphQL::SchemaComparator` takes two GraphQL schemas and outputs a list of changes that happened between the two versions.
+What does that mean? `GraphQL::SchemaComparator` takes two GraphQL schemas and outputs a list of changes between versions.
 This is useful for many things:

   - Breaking Change detection
   - Applying custom rules to schema changes